WPOK (FM)

-WJBC-FM (93.7 MHz) is a commercial FM radio station licensed to Pontiac, Illinois, in the Bloomington-Normal radio market.
-It is owned by Cumulus Media and broadcasts a country radio format, calling itself "93.7 Nash Icon".
+WPOK (93.7 MHz) is a commercial FM radio station licensed to Pontiac, Illinois, in the Bloomington-Normal radio market.
+It is owned by Kent Casson's Casson Media and broadcasts a full service format featuring classic hits, calling itself "Route 24 Radio".
 The transmitter is on County Road 3200 North in Weston, Illinois.

+WPOK-FM went on the air in 1969 as the FM sister station to WPOK (1080 AM).
+It became WJEZ in 1984, and by 1989 was a country music station.
+During the 2000s, it was WTRX-FM, playing classic rock and then oldies.
+In 2010, it became WJBC-FM, the FM simulcast to news/talk station WJBC (1230 AM); in 2014, the simulcast was replaced by the Nash Icon country network.
+Cumulus Media closed WJBC-FM in 2025 and sold it to Casson Media; in 2026, it retook the WPOK call sign and relaunched with the full service "Route 24 Radio" programming that Casson already operated as an Internet radio station.

 History

 The station signed on the air in July 1969 as WPOK-FM.
 It had 3,000 watts and broadcast on 103.1 MHz.
-WPOK-FM simulcast its sister station WPOK (1090 AM), now off the air.
+WPOK-FM served as an FM simulcast of its sister station, WPOK (1080 AM).

 WPOK-FM changed its call sign to WJEZ in November 1984.
-The AM station went off the air in 1998.

 WJEZ was a modern country station by 1989, and received authorization to move from 103.1 MHz to 93.7 MHz in the early 1990s.
+WPOK AM went off the air in 1998.

-In 2003, the WJEZ callsign was moved to sister station 98.9 at Dwight, Illinois; that station still remains WJEZ As of 2010.
+In 2003, the WJEZ callsign was moved to sister station 98.9 at Dwight, Illinois.
 Replacing WJEZ on 93.7 was WTRX-FM, a classic rock station with the nickname "Thunder 93.7 WTRX".
 It later became "WTRX, The Oldies Channel", from the name of the Westwood One's music network format it used; the music network was purchased by Dial Global and WTRX-FM began using Dial Global's Kool Gold format, except during mornings.